For help with any problem, you may be experiencing with your DeWalt DC970 drill, check out the troubleshooting page

 It is a black and yellow DeWalt 18 volt, ½” chuck, 5.2 pounds cordless drill.
 It has a 2-inch wood capacity, can bore holes quickly because of the 1500 RPM speed.
 A major feature is its keyless chuck.
 Its 2-speed gearbox makes it ideal for many jobs.
 It is lightweight, compact, and the battery can be fully charged in an hour.
 The model number Model DC970.
 This device is very useful for construction or many home repairs.

 In addition to the battery, the second most common problem is that the motor burns out, which also happens as the drill becomes older.

-The most common problem with the DeWalt DC970 is the battery.
+The most common problem with the DeWalt DC970 - and other NiCd tools with the 12/18V battery is a low charge capacity remaining.
 As these batteries age, the ability to hold a charge also diminishes.
-This problem is more prevalent on the original NiCd packs these drills came with.
-If your batteries are worn out, the best way to get up and running again is to use the DCA1820 and a modern 20V Lithium battery.
-This will work on most 18V tools, but if you are using it with a DC970, Premium batteries cannot be used with this drill.
-The charger also must be replaced, as the DCA1820 will not charge 20V packs on the original 18V charger(s).
+This is common with the original NiCd packs these drills shipped with.
+If your batteries are worn out, the best way to get up and running again is to use the DCA1820 and a 20V Lithium battery.